 1) Music For Young Children: Sunrise class (27-36 months)

 What we liked: Time flies!
-Concepts are presented and then reinforced in an array of learning styles – visual, auditory, kinesthetic, digital, analytical, etc. to engage your little learner.
-The repetition – listening, responding and singing – is effective as the kids were still talking about class days after the trial.
+Concepts are presented and reinforced in an array of learning styles – visual, auditory, kinesthetic, digital, analytical, etc. to engage your little learner.
+The repetition – listening, responding and singing – is effective.
+The kids still talk about class days after the trial.

 Check it out: If you’re looking for a fast paced, multi-sensory, early music class that emphasises verbal confidence and eventually composition.
 Regular students will receive a package that includes instruments and a comprehensive manual with singing, warm-ups, keyboard, listening, rhythm, and assignment sections.
 Give the code “FINALLYMAMA” for a special trial class and waiver of registration fee if you sign up.
-They also have an upcoming June music holiday camp – look for the FB promo in May.
+They also have an upcoming June music holiday camp.

 2) Seimpi School of Music: MIM® Playtime class (2-3 years) We joined an existing class which felt like a typical music and movement session with elements of their hallmark Music for the Intelligent Mind (MIM) programs like exposure to early note reading and key recognition, eye, ear, concentration and memory training.
 For example, here’s the keyboard section: Each student takes turn to place stuffed animals on the black keys, then set and ring pitched desk bells on the white keys on a large floor mat, teacher reviews notes with a notation cloth, demos a few nursery songs, introduces a finger exercise song, and then guides each student individually to play simple pieces on a keyboard (there’s enough for each student).